sujith3g/sujith3g.github.io/_posts/2016-07-29-Hosting-multiple-website-in-single-server-with-apache.md

 ---
 layout: post
 comments: true
-title: How to host multiple website on single server with Apache
+title: How to host multiple website on a single server with Apache
 ---